tlmolane/Volt/README.md

 # Volt

-This ongoing project's name is called Volt.
-It is a simple program that creates a private key and public key to encypt and decrypt a file that contains an object (dictionary).
+This ongoing project's name is called Volt which applies symmetric and asymmetric encryption.
+It is a simple program that creates a private key and public key to encypt and decrypt a file contents.
 The encrypt_file.py Volt class containts static methods that allow one to encrypt a file (.txt, .py, .docx, .odt etc ) using pem private/public keys and fernet keys.

 ### Prerequisites